 “No, I said!
 Drop it already!”

 She wished he could see her fury.
 Her voice didn’t convey anger very well.
 Her facial expressions made up for it.
 “You put your music back on.”
-She left him and went back downstairs to call Lucas.
+She went back into the bedroom to call Lucas.

 “Are you serious?”
 Lucas yelled.

 “El, that makes no sense!
 What’s wrong with him?”

 Besides being blind, a gimp, and having his soul raped for three and half years?
 And that he feels like trash for putting you in the hospital and ruining your ear?
 “I don’t think he can deal with seeing you guys.”